FireboltCasters/npm-template/README.md

 </p>

 <p align="center">
-    Constraint System
+    npm-template
 </p>

 ## About

-A system for checking constraints.
+A template for creating npm packages

 ## Contributors